swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-53-link-the-model-to-label-studio.md

    **Prediction Score** column to the view.
 5. Sort the tasks by **Prediction Score** in ascending order so the lowest-confidence predictions appear at the top of the list.
+6. Open the dropdown menu and select **Label Tasks As Displayed**.

-With the lowest-confidence predictions at the top of the list, review and correct them first.
+With the lowest-confidence predictions at the top of the labeling queue, review and correct them first.
 Those are the labels that help the model improve fastest.

 ![Label Studio Labeled Image](../assets/images/label-studio-active-labeling-view.png)